-In your ‘Categories’ panel, find the category item that you would like to edit, then hover over the category name, and click the ‘Edit’ link …
+In your ‘Categories’ section, find the category entry that you would like to edit, then place your mouse over the category title, and click Edit …

-This brings up the ‘Edit Category’ section.
-Make changes in the category fields, and click Update to save your changes …
+This brings up the ‘Edit Category’ panel.
+Make changes to the information in the category fields, and click Update to save the changes …

 (‘Edit Category’ panel)